kwaldenphd/facial-recognition/congressional-hearings-reports.md

 - [Link to hearing homepage (includes testimony transcripts and hearing video)](https://homeland.house.gov/activities/hearings/about-face-examining-the-department-of-homeland-securitys-use-of-facial-recognition-and-other-biometric-technologies)

-Following the publication of NISTIR 8280 (see Prompt #3), Rep. Bennie G. Thompson (D-MS), Chairman of the Committee on Homeland Security, [wrote a public letter](https://homeland.house.gov/news/correspondence/chairman-thompson-writes-dhs-on-shocking-facial-recognition-report) to then Acting Homeland Security Secretary Chad Wolf regarding the discrepencies between the NIST report and the testimony provided by DHS.
+Following the publication of NISTIR 8280 (see Prompt #3), Rep. Bennie G. Thompson (D-MS), Chairman of the Committee on Homeland Security, [wrote a public letter](https://homeland.house.gov/news/correspondence/chairman-thompson-writes-dhs-on-shocking-facial-recognition-report) to then Acting Homeland Security Secretary Chad Wolf regarding the discrepancies between the NIST report and the testimony provided by DHS.

 # Next Steps